Need Extra Income? One of These 10 Best Side Hustles Can Help You Out

 3. Freelance Work

-If you have a particular set of skills and want to make some money using them, join a freelance network.
+If you have a particular set of skills and want to make some money using them on a side business, join a freelance network.
 Services like Fiverr and Upwork connect people with freelancers specializing in fields like copywriting, graphic design, coding, digital marketing, financial consulting and much more.
 Freelancers decide how much to charge for their services.
 Fiverr user Charmaine Pocek started writing resumes and cover letters for $5 a pop.
 Now she charges about $30 to $800 to write resumes, cover letters and optimize LinkedIn profiles.
 According to Fiverr, she’s earned more than $2 million using the site.
 Check out how she made her first million.
 It’s free to join Fiverr, and users keep 80% of your earnings made using the service.

 4. Listing Your Place on Airbnb